ZackAkil/gmail-event-genie/README.md

    - Download the service account's JSON key file.
    - Replace the placeholder values in `Auth.gs` (SERVICE_ACCOUNT object) with your service account's details.
 4. **Deploy as Gmail Add-on:** Deploy the script as a Gmail add-on from the Apps Script editor.

-## Usage

-The main functions you'll interact with are:

-* `loadAddOn(event)`: Initializes the add-on and displays the initial card with the "Extract Calendar Events" button.
-* `generateCalendar(event)`: Extracts potential events from the email content and generates cards with suggestions.
-* `createCalendarEvent(calendarEventDetails)`: Adds the selected event to your Google Calendar.